stimulusreflex/stimulus_reflex/README.md

 #### Build rich interactive UIs with standard Rails... no need for a complex frontend framework

+This library provides functionality similar to [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670) for Rails applications.

 Add the benefits of single page apps (SPA) to server rendered Rails/Stimulus projects with a minimal investment of time, resources, and complexity.
 _The goal is to provide 80% of the benefits of SPAs with 20% of the typical effort._